PierrickRauby/BBB-PRU-ADC-SHARED-MEMORY/Readme.md

 - [x] send notification back to arm
 - [x] Create a simple working example to send ADC sample back to the ARM
 - [x] write ADC samples to PRU Shared memory from PRU
-- [ ] update comments between Beaglbone AI and Beaglebone Black in the codes
+- [x] update comments between Beaglbone AI and Beaglebone Black in the codes
 - [x] Complete _How to use the codes_ section of the main readme
 - [x] Complete _Structure of the project_ section of the main readme

-## Misc Notes:
-remoteproc in makefile does for PRU1 point to remoteproc2 which is for the M3 cortex, this is potentially an issue with the copy paste made from the Beaglebone repository so there maybe an issue with that ! the PRU dire should point to remoteproc0 for PRU0 and to remoteproc1 for pru1.

-.